RedGoldBelt/jsb-js/README.md

 `const gstq = new JSB.Piece("G major", "[G4 G A|F#.
 G/ A|B@ B C|B. A/ G|A G F#|G_.@]").harmonise();`

-The constructor `JSB.Piece` is of the form:

-`constructor(homeKey, s, a?, t?, b?)`

 The key is written in the format `"<A|B|C|D|E|F|G><|#|b> <major|minor>"`, which is CASE-SENSITIVE.

-The soprano part is required.
-Other parts are optional.
-If you specify other parts, ensure that the rhythm matches that of the soprano.
-Only completely homophonic inputs are allowed (for the moment).

-The string for a part follows a structure:

-`"[...|...|...]"`

-The first and last characters are brackets, and bars are delimited by the character "|".
-Bars can be of any length, hence anacruses are supported.
+The string for a part follows a syntax.
+Bars are delimited by the "|" character, and can be of any length.
 The notes within a bar are delimited by spaces:

 `"...|G A B|..."`

-The first note in the piece must have an octave number attached.
-Other notes do not require.
-The closest note to the previous note determines the octave of those notes.
+The first note must have an octave number attached.
+Subsequent notes do not require one, as the closest note to the previous note is the determining factor.
 However, if the interval between two notes is greater than 6 semitones, you should specify an octave number:

 `"[C5 Ab Eb5|..."`

 The duration of a note is appended after its pitch.
-You can use any combination of the characters "/", "." or "\_" which multiply the default duration of one crotchet by 0.5, 1.5, and 2 respectively:
+Use a combination of the characters "\_", "/" or "." which multiply the default duration of one crotchet by 2, 0.5, and 1.5 respectively:

 `"[G#4.
 F#/ E|A_.|..."`

-Finally, you can annotate a note as being the final chord of a cadence (often signified with a fermata) by appending the character "@" after the duration.
+Finally, you can annotate a note as being the final chord of a cadence (like a fermata) by appending the character "@" after the duration.

 `"[...|D5.
 C#/ B E|A4_.@ G#|A B C# C#|..."`

 To harmonise the piece, call the harmonise() method on it.
 You can optionally specify configuration options:

-`const myPiece = new JSB.Piece(...).harmonise({ dictionary: JSB.DICT.PRIMARY_AB, debug: true });`
+`const myPiece = new JSB.Piece(...).harmonise({ dictionary: JSB.Dict.PRIMARY_AB, debug: true });`

-Configuration options default to JSB.FULL, false.
+Configuration options default to JSB.Dict.FULL, false.

 Sample output: